Alex-Gekas/developer-task-api/README.md

 # Task API

-A production-style REST API for managing tasks with JWT authentication, built with Node.js, Express, and SQLite.
+A production-style REST API for managing tasks with JWT authentication, built with Node.js, Express, and SQLite, used here to demonstrate professional developer documentation workflows.

-This repository demonstrates professional developer documentation written and validated against a functioning REST API.

 ## What this repository demonstrates